 Published March 23, 2006

 Filed: September 22, 2004

 A software module is presented that enables a person to determine the relevance of an electronic document while preventing the person from making a complete copy of the document.
-In one embodiment, this is accomplished by displaying an image that represents a region of interest and conveys the context of the region of interest within the document while distorting other portions of the document.
+In one embodiment, this is accomplished by displaying an image representing a region of interest and conveys the context of the region of interest within the document while distorting other portions of the document.
 In one embodiment, the software module is used in conjunction with a search engine to generate an image of a search result document.

-I get the sense that this document describes the way that Google may have first envisioned Google Book Search to work and that in the time between when it was filed, and published, many alternatives were developed.
+I get the sense that this document describes the way that Google may have first envisioned Google Book Search to work and that in the time between when it was filed and published, many alternatives were developed.